 Tom Brady videos, articles, photos, and blogs from the New England Patriots.

-Patriots Quarterback Tom Brady addresses the media during his postgame press conference at Gillette Stadium on Sunday, September 21, 2014.
+Patriots Quarterback Tom Brady addresses the media during his postgame press conference at Arrowhead Stadium on Monday, September 29, 2014.

-In this edition of the Dunkin' Donuts Patriots Pregame Social, Marc Bertrand, Paul Perillo and Andy Hart get your ready for the Patriots Week 3 matchup with the Oakland Raiders.
+In this edition of the Dunkin' Donuts Patriots Pregame Social, Marc Bertrand, Paul Perillo and Andy Hart preview the Patriots Monday Night matchup with the Chiefs in Kansas City.

 I'm interested to hear your take on some of the (questionable, at best) coaching decisions we have seen thus far.
 Just off the top of my head, I can think of: 1. incessant shifting of the O-line in a desperate scramble to find something that works, thereby eliminating any continuity, 2: The use of ...

 NEW ENGLAND PATRIOTS (2-2) vs. CINCINNATI BENGALS (3-0) Sunday, Oct.
 5, 2014 at 8:30 p.m.
 ET Gillette Stadium (68,756) PATRIOTS: Download Release | Interactive Media Guide | Roster | Depth Chart BENGALS: Roster | Depth Chart | Media Guide The New England Patriots will promote breast cancer ...